Tsuk1ko/fsa-promises/README.md

 It is only usable inside dedicated Web Workers with the origin private file system.

 For more information, please check [here](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle/createSyncAccessHandle).

+#### `cacheDirHandle`

+Whether to enable directory handle cache.

+When it is `true`, all `FileSystemDirectoryHandle` objects created at runtime will be cached until they are deleted via `rmdir()` or manually by calling `clearDirCache()`.

+This is useful when you need to frequently read or write files in deep directories, as it avoids creating new `FileSystemDirectoryHandle` objects layer by layer each time.

+However, please note that if other processes are also operating on the file system, this may lead to unexpected behavior.
+For example, if a directory is deleted elsewhere, you may need to call `clearDirCache()` at the appropriate time.

 ### `readFile(path[, options])`